my1396/Econ-Study/_posts/2025-06-19-Multivariate-Regression.md

 **Multivariate regression** is a system of regression equations.
 Multivariate regression is commonly used as reduced form models for instrumental variable estimation, vector autoregressions, demand systems (demand for multiple goods), and GMM estimation for a system of equations.

-Multivariate regression is also called by the name <span style="color: #008B45;">
-**systems of regression equations**</span>.
+Multivariate regression is also called by the name <span style="color: #008B45;">**systems of regression equations**</span>.
 Closely related is the method of <span style="color: #008B45;">**Seemingly Unrelated Regressions** (SUR)</span>.

-Examples where systems of regression equations are useful: There are many settings in which disturbances are correlated across units.
-In these contexts, it makes sense to consider the several models iointly.
+Examples where systems of regression equations are useful: There are many settings in which **contemporaneous disturbances are correlated across units**.
+In these contexts, it makes sense to consider the several models jointly.

+The most common multivariate time series models used by economists are the vector autoregressions (VARs) and vector error correction models (VECMs).
+These models are used to capture the dynamic relationships between multiple time series variables, allowing for contemporaneous correlations in their disturbances.

 **Example 1**